INTERNATIONAL TOURISM MANAGEMENT - 2021/2

 - provide opportunities for students to explore, develop and evaluate latest issues in relation to tourism management practices.

 The learning and teaching methods include:

-- weekly two-hour lectures designed to provide a framework of knowledge with a range of specialisms from a number of perspectives.
+- weekly one-hour pre-recorded lectures designed to provide a framework of knowledge with a range of specialisms from a number of perspectives.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MANM315